brandur/sorg/content/drafts/postgres-atomicity.md

 reads and writes until they're able to take out locks of their own.
 Most modern databases have a better way: MVCC.

-Under MVCC (multi-version concurrency control), instead of overwriting data directly, new versions of it may be created.
-The original data is still visible to other clients that need it, and the new data stays hidden until its own client is ready to commit it.
+Under MVCC (multi-version concurrency control), statements execute inside of a ***transaction***, and instead of overwriting data directly, they create new versions of it.
+The original data is still available to other clients that might need it, and any new data stays hidden until the transaction ***commits***.

-When a _transaction_ starts it's assigned a _snapshot_ that represents the state of a database at that moment in time.
+When a transaction starts it takes a ***snapshot*** that represents the state of a database at that moment in time.
-The database guarantees that old information is kept around long enough to satisfy the requirements of the snapshot of the oldest open transaction.
-For example, if a row is deleted it's not immediately removed, but rather marked in a way that makes it invisible to any snapshots created before the change is committed.
-Obsolete information that's no longer required by any snapshot is removed periodically by a background "vacuum" process.
+Databases eventually remove obsolete data by way of a background "vacuum" process, but they'll only do so for information that's no longer needed by any open snapshots.

 Postgres manages concurrent access with MVCC.
+Lets take a look at how it works.

 ## Transactions, tuples, and snapshots (#snapshots-transactions)

-Snapshots and transactions are integral ideas to MVCC, and we can define them more formally:

-* ***Snapshot:*** A consistent view of a database at some moment in time.
-* ***Transaction:*** An ongoing operation where is being read, written, or both.
-It may commit its changes, whereupon all the data it created, modified, or removed becomes available at once, or be rolled back, whereupon all the changes it made are discarded.
-A transaction references a snapshot that was captured when the transaction started.

-In Postgres, transactions may be identified by a transaction ID (called a `xid`), but are assigned one only when Postgres deems it necessary.
-This usually occurs after the transaction starts making changes, because nothing it did before that could impact other operations in the database.

-Lets take a look at the data structure that Postgres uses to represent a transaction (from [proc.c][pgxact]):
+Here's the data structure that Postgres uses to represent a transaction (from [proc.c][pgxact]):

 ``` c
 typedef struct PGXACT